- Ghana Home

-- Teach English to eager school children in Ghana
+- Teach English in School

-Note: Ghana has 3 academic trimesters a year: January-March, May-July and September-December.
-During the School holidays, we help to organize holiday classes for the school children.
+Ghana has three academic trimesters a year: January-March, May-July and September-December.
+During the School holidays, volunteers will help organize holiday classes for the school children.

 Start Date: 10th January to 12th April Mid-January to Mid-April